Labour Market Information

 Surrey Business Leadership Perspective on the BC Labour Force Survey:

-“The February 2021 LFS data provides a picture of continued recovery at the aggregate level of the labour market, but with certain key sectors still significantly impacted by COVID.
-As the Surrey Board of Trade previously cautioned, economic recovery will require effective public policies and support, innovative business practices, increased digital transformation, business resilience and a collaborative approach to economic recovery among governments, businesses, workers and public sector service providers.”
+As the Surrey Board of Trade has previously cautioned, “economic recovery will require effective public policies and support, innovative business practices, increased digital transformation, business resilience and a collaborative approach to economic recovery among governments, businesses, workers and public sector service providers.”

 Previous Surrey Business Leadership Perspective on the BC Labour Force Survey Reports: